HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 You aren’t allowed to climb on the plane anymore and this, in combination with the time to get there, was why I decided to skip this attraction.
 But I still wanted to tell you about this attraction because it is quite popular.

-- No entrance fee, no parking fee but taking the bus to get there does cost some money.
+• No entrance fee, but taking the bus to get there does cost some money.

-From Dyrhólaey you are fast to arrive in Vik, which is a small village known mostly for its church and the black sand beach, Reynisfjara.
+A must-see for any 5-day Iceland trip is Vik – a small village known mostly for its church and the black sand beach, Reynisfjara.

 While walking on the beach, the color a result of volcanic explosions, you will find basalt stacks on one side and have views of the Atlantic Ocean on the other.